FIVE JEWELS OF WISDOM

 Before speaking or acting negatively, you must think about it and

-responses, it may seem like this is an unstoppable process.
+cruelly, it may seem like this is an unstoppable process.
 However, a little

 awareness of the processes involved will soon reveal that one must agree with